osmphp/framework/doc/architecture/object-types/01-polymorphic-methods.md

 			}
 		}

-* Otherwise, throw `Manadev\Core\Exceptions\NotSupported` exception to force your application to fail when using the method if derived class doesn't implement it:
+* Otherwise, throw `Osm\Core\Exceptions\NotSupported` exception to force your application to fail when using the method if derived class doesn't implement it:

 		class Shape {
 			public function draw() {